percona/psmysql-docs/docs/management/enforce_engine.md

 | Data type      | String             |
 | Default value  | NULL               |

-!!! note

 This variable is not case sensitive.

 ## Example